 HackUTD VI will run for 24 hours on November 9th & 10th at the University of Texas at Dallas, open to all college students.
 We allow students in high school to participate only if they are 18+ by the time of the hackathon.

-HackUTD is currently offering travel reimbursements to a limited number of participants.
+Flight reimbursement is now closed.
+Only those who registered and booked their flight before 9/16/2019 will recieve flight reimbursement.
+HackUTD is offering travel reimbursements to a limited number of participants.
 Travel reimbursement should be able to cover the cost of gas or bus tickets.
 We will try our best to cover plane tickets but it is unlikely we will be able to cover the full amount.
 Travel reimbursements will be through PayPal and distributed within a week after the event ends.
 To qualify for reimbursement you must check in at registration and check in Sunday at 5 after the closing ceremony ends.
-You must also email receipts to firstname.lastname@example.org by midnight Monday November 11th to be reimbursed.
+You must also email receipts to email@example.com by midnight Monday November 11th to be reimbursed.

 Whatever you'd like.
 Software, hardware, design, music, art, animation — take your pick.
 In addition to traditional prizing for top projects, we'll be awarding prizes to best projects in design, arts, and more.